AXELQUANTT/AXELQUANTT/README.md

 # Hi there 👋!
 I am Axel, welcome to my repo! 🚀
 ## 📈 Quantitative Trading Developer (Quant)
-🎓 Physicist by formation, Postgraduate on Quantitative Finance
+🎓 Bachelor of Physics, minor in Applied Physics @UB.
+Postgraduate on Quantitative Finance @https://github.com/UPC
 🌱 Passionate about Machine Learning, Deep Learning and its intersection with Quant Finance
 🏋️‍♂️ Ex-Rugby player, Crossfitter